 (b) if the Minister is not the responsible authority of the agency concerned, that responsible authority; and

-(c) if the responsible authority of the agency concerned is not the Minister of the Crown responsible for that agency, that Minister of the Crown,
+(c) if the responsible authority of the agency concerned is not the Minister responsible for that agency, that Minister,

-to inform the Commissioner of any matters that they wish the Commissioner to take into account in nominating a person or persons suitable for appointment to the office referred to in subsection (3).
+to inform the Commissioner of any matters that they wish the Commissioner to take into account in recommending a person for appointment to the office referred to in subsection (3).

 (5) The Commissioner shall notify the vacancy or impending vacancy in such manner as the Commissioner thinks sufficient to enable suitably qualified persons to apply for the relevant office.